 Synapticon drives can interface to a broad range of feedback encoders, torque and force sensors or even can read touch-sensitive skins and interpret LiDAR data (custom solutions).
 As they also allow advanced users to run custom software code locally, the computation of kinematic functions and the implementation of local reflexes based on sensor events and custom algorithms become possible on the servo drive.

-The Base Series is a portfolio of ultra-compact, high-performance servo drives for a diversity of applications.
-A Node of the Base Series consists of three Modules: Communication (Com), Processor (Core) and Drive Module.
+A range of ultra-compact, high-performance servo drives for a diversity of applications.
+A Servo Node consists of three Modules: Communication (Com), Processor (Core) and Drive Module.
 For each of these Modules, there are several standard options available.
 Custom Modules can be designed upon special request.

 Synapticon’s servo drives are among the most compact power electronics in the world.
-The drives can be integrated right next to the motors in a robotic arm or a mobile robot.
+The drives can be integrated right next to the motors in a robot arm or inside a servo motor.
 Safety functions, and additional sensors can be integrated and the number of wires is reduced from hundreds to only six: one DC power bus and one communication line.
 Expensive shielding and wear protection becomes obsolete.
 Cables never need to be maintained again.
 Product design becomes simpler.
-Robot system cost becomes lower.
+Robot or machine system cost reduces.

 For the first time in a standard servo drive: all the needs of a Cobot axis.
 Circulo Nodes can have up to two integrated encoders (17-18 bits) with a battery-based multi-turn option which automatically calibrates.
 In addition, the nodes offer onboard security features such as STO and SBC via a 24V I/O. Because the cable connections can easily be looped through, the wiring for EtherCAT, Logic Voltage, STO and SBC are extremely simple.
 In addition, there is an interface to external encoders for ABZ, SSI, BiSS-C and A-format.
 Circulo also offers an interface and mechanical device for a Cobot-type locking brake and a motor temperature sensor (PT100, PT1000, KTY).